irsbugs/cmrt/CiviCRM Upgrading.md

 * Check what is the current version of CiviCRM.
 From the WordPress wp-admin screen, click on Plugins and look for CiviCRM and its Version.
 E.g. 6.2.0
 * Check what is the current latest version of CiviCRM.
 Goto: https://civicrm.org/download
 * If CiviCRM needs upgrading then click on *Download CiviCRM for WordPress* and the *civicrm-x.x.x-wordpress.zip* file will be downloaded.
-* The zip file needs to be moved to the folder: <wordpress_root>/wp-content/plugins/
+* The zip file needs to be moved to the directory: <wordpress_root>/wp-content/plugins/
 * Alternatively right-click on *Download CiviCRM for WordPress* and copy the link.
 E.g. https://download.civicrm.org/civicrm-6.3.1-wordpress.zip
 * Change your directory to be: <wordpress_root>/wp-content/plugins/
-* Use wget to download the zip file to the plugins folder.
+* Use wget to download the zip file to the plugins directory.
 E.g. $ wget https://download.civicrm.org/civicrm-6.3.1-wordpress.zip
 ```
 root@hp:/srv/www/wordpress/wp-content# cd plugins
 root@hp:/srv/www/wordpress/wp-content/plugins# wget https://download.civicrm.org/civicrm-6.3.1-wordpress.zip